-It started out as a normal day at Genoa Healthcare’s Lapeer, Mich. pharmacy.
+It started out as a normal day at the Lapeer, Michigan, Genoa Healthcare® pharmacy.
 Soon after opening, however, the pharmacy received a sobering call from a consumer that put everything into focus.

 The consumer thanked the team for sending him a birthday card in the mail.
 He explained that his grandmother passed away just a few days before his birthday in July.
-When he didn’t receive a birthday card from her, like he did every year, he felt alone and decided to end his life.
+When he didn’t receive a birthday card from her, like he did every year, he felt alone and was experiencing suicidal thoughts.

 For this consumer, receiving a birthday card and finding out someone cared meant everything.
 In his words, it saved his life.

 Seemingly small, everyday gestures of kindness and love – like receiving a check-in call from a friend or reading a birthday card from someone who cares – can have a huge impact when it comes to feelings of self-worth and well-being, according to research from Penn State University.